When you need to cut bills drastically, learning how to save money on groceries is the perfect place to start.

-To save money on your groceries you absolutely need a shopping list.
+To save money and be smart grocery shopping you absolutely need a shopping list.
 Otherwise you’ll be throwing things into your trolley without real thought and will get a shock at the checkout.

 use what you have

-You’ve already spent your hard earned money on the food in your fridge, freezer and cupboards.
+You’ve already spent your hard earned grocery money on the food in your fridge, freezer and cupboards.

 These are the places to start with when you are thinking about meals for next week.
-Create a meal plan around what you already have and you won’t have to buy so much at the store.
+One of the cheapest ways to grocery shop is to create a meal plan around what you already have.
+You won’t have to buy so much at the store.

 Plan on using your freezer to make meals you can pull out and finish off in double quick time.